resendislab/docker_mini_training/wrecking_debian.md

 data in /sys.
 This is because sys does not only contain files but also hardware access.
 Docker does never allow access to those parts of the host.

 Well, now we are in a pickle.
-Most commands we now are gone, just try
+Most commands we know are gone, just try

 ```bash
 cp